 Seasonal planning and regional tweaks

-Summer wardrobes frequently need many redundant everyday t-shirts.
-Sweat, sunscreen, and outdoor time impinge on your daily use.
-Consider humidity-wicking shirts if the heat is extreme.
+Summer wardrobes frequently need many a few extra everyday t-shirts.
+Sweat, sunscreen, and outdoor time all affect your daily use.
+Consider moisture-wicking shirts if the heat is extreme.

 In cooler months, you can repeat tees under layers more often.
 A smaller rotation works since you won’t sweat through shirts as quickly.
 Prioritize fabric quality and comfort.